Tràng An – Ninh Bình

 The surrounding area offers plenty to see if you are motorbike touring.
 You could easily spend a few days just riding around, visiting the nearby attractions and burning down country roads.

 At only a 4km ride north you can visit Hoa Lư, an ancient capital of Vietnam during the 10th and 11th centuries.
 12 km to the northwest of Trang An is Bai Dinh Temple one of the largest Buddhist complexes in South East Asia.
-Going 26 km to the east takes you to Cúc Phương National Park, the oldest such nature reserve in Vietnam.
+Going 26 km to the west takes you to Cúc Phương National Park – the oldest National Park in Vietnam.

 Special Cuisine of Trang An

 The Ninh Binh Region is famed nationwide for its goats.
 They feed on the nutritious foliage of the local mountains and said to produce the most delicious meat in Vietnam.
 Touring the area you will see herds of goats wandering along the roadside and if you possess keen eyesight they can be spotted in the forested mountains above.